 Rougeau is a member of the bar in Maryland and the District of Columbia.
 Before entering the academy, he practiced law at the Washington, DC, office of Morrison & Foerster from 1988-1991.
 He received his AB magna cum laude from Brown University, and his JD from Harvard Law School, where he served as articles editor of the Harvard Human Rights Journal.

 The AALS Committee also nominated Austen L. Parrish, dean and James H. Rudy Professor at Indiana University Maurer School of Law, and Melanie D. Wilson, dean and Lindsay Young Distinguished Professor of Law at University of Tennessee College of Law to three-year-terms on the Executive Committee.
-The nominations will be voted on at the second meeting of the AALS House of Representatives at the 2020 Annual Meeting in Washington on January 4.
+The nominations were voted on at the second meeting of the AALS House of Representatives at the 2020 Annual Meeting in Washington on January 4.

 The AALS is a nonprofit comprising of 179 member schools and 18 fee-paid law schools dedicated to advancing legal education.
 The association encourages excellence in the classroom through teaching and scholarship, academic freedom, and promoting diversity in the legal profession.
 It supports professional development through meetings, mentorships, conferences, and workshops hosted throughout the year.